 - Implicit Beliefs

 They are what underneath the surface.
 Implicit beliefs are those beliefs underneath when we are speaking with our friends or telling other people what we believe on the surface.
 They are what we think about in secret.
-They are what we think about is true about ourselves.
+They are what we think about ourselves.
 For examples; Am I smart enough?
 Am I good enough?
 Do I deserve success?
 Do I really know what to do?
 Can I really do this?
 What if I try my hardest and fail?
-All of these are type of implicit beliefs or underneath beliefs.
+All of these can reveal types of implicit beliefs or underneath beliefs that we may be thinking sometimes about ourselves.

 If we don’t set our implicit beliefs right, we will have doubts about ourselves.
 We will have doubts in our abilities, in possibilities, and whether we are smart or good enough.
 We will start questioning whether we are doing things right.